This challenge is no longer accepting new submissions.

-- Must have completed the nomination in its entirety.
+- Must have completed the application form in its entirety.

-- Must have a hypertension control rate of at least 70% during the 12 month reporting period among the practice’s hypertensive patient population.
+- Must have a hypertension control rate of at least 80% during the 12-month reporting period among the practice’s hypertensive patient population.
 Must have a data management system (electronic or paper) that allows for verification of data submitted.

 - Must agree to:

 - Participate in a data validation process to be conducted by a reputable independent contractor.
-To the extent applicable law allows, data will be kept confidential by the contractor and will be shared with the CDC in aggregate form only (i.e., the hypertension control rate for the practice not individual hypertension values).
+Data will be kept confidential by the contractor to the extent applicable law allows and will be shared with the CDC, in aggregate form only (e.g., the hypertension control rate for the practice not individual patients’ hypertension values).

-- Provide information through a 60 minute, or other similar, interview about their clinical strategies and protocol implementation for the development of a success story document.
+- Provide information through a 60 minute, or other similar, interview about their clinical strategies sand protocol implementation for the development of a success story document.

-- Individual nominees and individuals in a group practice must be free from convictions or pending investigations of criminal and health care fraud offenses such as felony health care fraud, patient abuse or neglect; felony convictions for other health care-related fraud, theft, or other financial misconduct; and felony convictions relating to unlawful manufacture, distribution, prescription, or dispensing of controlled substances as verified through the Office of the Inspector General List of Excluded Individuals and Entities.
-Individual nominees must be free from serious sanctions, such as those for misuse or mis-prescribing of prescription medications.
-Such serious sanctions will be determined at the discretion of the agency consistent with CDC’s public health mission.
-CDC’s contractor may perform background checks on individual clinicians or medical practices.
+- Individual applicants and individuals in a group practice must be free from convictions or pending investigations of criminal and health care fraud offenses such as felony health care fraud, patient abuse or neglect; free of felony convictions for other health care-related fraud, theft, or other financial misconduct; and felony convictions relating to unlawful manufacture, distribution, prescribing, or dispensing of controlled substances as verified through the Office of the Inspector General List of Excluded Individuals and Entities. (http://oig.hhs.gov/exclusions/background.asp) Individual applicants must be free from serious sanctions, such as those for misuse or mis-prescribing of prescription medications.
+Such serious sanctions will be determined at the discretion of CDC consistent with CDC’s public health mission.
+CDC’s contractor will perform background checks on individual clinicians or medical practices.

-- Health systems must have a policy in place about conducting periodic background checks on all providers and taking appropriate action based on the results of the check.
-CDC’s contractor may also request the policy and any supporting information deemed necessary.
-Eligibility status, based upon the above-reference written policy, appropriate action, and background check, will be determined at the discretion of the CDC consistent with CDC’s public health mission.
-The background check should ensure that staff are free from convictions of pending investigations of criminal and health care fraud offenses such as felony health care fraud, patient abuse or neglect; felony convictions for other health care-related fraud, theft, or other financial misconduct; and felony convictions relating to unlawful manufacture, distribution prescribing, or dispensing of controlled substances as verified through the Office of the Inspector General List of Excluded Individuals and Entities.
-The policy must ensure that staff are free from serious sanctions, such as those for misuse or mis-prescribing of prescription medication.
+- Health systems must have a written policy in place about conducting periodic background checks on all providers and taking appropriate action based on the results of the check.
+CDC’s contractor may also request to review the policy and any supporting information deemed necessary.
+In addition, a health system background check will be conducted by CDC or a CDC contractor that includes a search for The Joint Commission sanctions and current investigations for serious institutional misconduct (e.g., attorney general investigation).
+Eligibility status, based upon the above-referenced written policy, appropriate action, and background check, will be determined at the discretion of CDC consistent with CDC’s public health mission.
+The background check should ensure that staff are free from convictions of pending investigations of criminal and health care fraud offenses such as felony health care fraud, patient abuse or neglect; felony convictions for other health care-related fraud, theft, or other financial misconduct; and felony convictions relating to unlawful manufacture, distribution prescribing, or dispensing of controlled substances as verified through the Office of the Inspector General List of Excluded Individuals and Entities. (http://oig.hhs.gov/exclusions/background.asp) The policy must ensure that staff are free from serious sanctions, such as those for misuse or mis-prescribing of prescription medication.
 Such serious sanctions well be determined at the discretion of the CDC consistent with CDC’s public health mission.
-In addition, a health system background check will include a search for The Joint Commission sanctions and current investigations for serious institutional misconduct (e.g., investigations for professional medical misconduct).
-CDC’s contractor may request the policy and any supporting information deemed necessary.

 - Centers for Disease Control and Prevention (CDC) employees are not eligible to apply.
 Contractors working on a CDC campus are not eligible.
 Neither the judges nor any individuals or entities participating in the development or implementation of the Challenge are eligible.